DriLLFreAK100/dotnet-codegen/README.md

     public int SomeProp { get; set; }
 }
 ```

+## GenerateTs Attribute
+All classes annotated with `GenerateTs` will get their TS interfaces generated.

+The are some parameters in the attribute to customize the code generation behavior too.
+For full list, refer to https://github.com/DriLLFreAK100/dotnet-codegen/blob/main/CodeGenerator/Attributes/GenerateTsAttribute.cs

+Basically,
+- `Path` - path to generate the file (within <ins>[Absolute|Relative]BaseOutputPath</ins> configured in generator `Option`)
+- `FileName` - custom name for the generated file

 ## Dry Run
 You can also perform a dry run to check what are the outputs from the generation by specifying `IsDryRun` as `true` in the option